vickiebananas/vickiebananas.github.io/resume.md

 # Curriculum Vitae

-My CV was last updated Summer 2021 and is due for some updates over Winter 2021. <br>
+My CV was last updated Summer 2021 and is due for some updates. <br>

 For most up to date info, please see my [LinkedIn](http://linkedin.com/in/vickiebananas) or check back early 2022.<br>